PascalHonegger/ChaosConnect/README.md

 This base64-encoded 512 bit secret is crucial for verifying user authenticity and must be configured before starting.

 Another crucial point are HTTPS certificates, which have to be mounted to `/etc/envoy/certs/cc.key` and `/etc/envoy/certs/cc.cert` within the container.
-If you're running on localhost, see the development guide below on how to generate self signed certificates.
+If you're running on localhost, see the development guide below on how to generate self-signed certificates.

 ## Starting